 Processing incoming request for resource https://cmmemcm.memcm.com/AdminService/v1.0/Device(16777219)/AdminService.RunCMPivot Context: RemoteIpAddress= fe80::7011:3441:e910:1b04%3 Context: RemotePort=65076

-- Successfully authenticating user details and SCCM access to the user.
+- Authenticating user details and SCCM access to the user is done.

 - CMPivot query details are also stored in AdminService.log.